 When an expectant mom is preparing for the arrival of her baby she wants to know what she will need for breastfeeding.
 The lists can be overwhelming.
 I want to share what you really need.
 This list is what other moms have said were the best breastfeeding accessories to have.

 Deciding which breastfeeding accessories you need can be overwhelming.

 Have you ever put the word “breastfeeding” into the Amazon search bar?
 You’ll get over 20,000 results!

-Doing a search for breastfeeding accessories on Pinterest is not much better.
-There’s one item I see on a lot of those lists that makes me cringe.
+There is even one item I see on a lot of lists of must-have accessories for breastfeeding that makes me cringe.
 I’ll tell you which one that is a little later in this post.

 The truth is that you can spend a lot of money on breastfeeding accessories.
 But you don’t have to.

-I wanted to know which breastfeeding accessories were mom’s favorites.
-I asked moms in breastfeeding support group and on Facebook.
+I wanted to find out which breastfeeding products were mom’s favorites.
+I asked moms in my breastfeeding support group and on Facebook.

 This is what they told me.

 These are the items to put on your baby registry.